 - 1. Parents must contact the school office by email (education@pccs.org) or phone (425-774-6622) and leave a message (this can be done at any hour) to be received the next school day if a child will not be in class. - 2.
 If a child becomes ill while at school, the office will notify the parents to pick up their child as soon as possible.
 Parents will be instructed to pick up their child in the school office, as they will not be sent back to class. - 3.
 Illness often comes with a fever and/or an upset stomach.
-A child must not have thrown up or had a fever for 24 hours before returning to school. - 4.
-Students are expected to complete all assignments given to the class, during their absence within a reasonable amount of time established by the teacher. - 5.
-Secondary parents who wish to pick up homework for their student must notify the office so the teacher(s) will prepare the work for pick up at the end of the day.
-In order to allow sufficient time for teachers to prepare homework, please notify the office of your request no later than 10:00 AM.
-During the student's illness the parent will be responsible to ensure that assigned homework is
+A child must not have thrown up or had a fever for 24 hours before returning to school.

+- 4. Students are expected to complete all assignments given to the class, during their absence within a reasonable amount of time established by the teacher. - 5.
+Grammar and Secondary teachers will use the Teams platform to post weekly and daily work for their classes, including handouts and other necessary material.
+During the student's illness, the parent will be responsible to check Teams for assignments their student missed while absent from school.
+While our goal is to post everything on Teams, it will be impossible to completely eliminate the need for a parent to come to school occasionally (e.g. to pick up a book, a packet, project materials, etc.).